lakeFS is an open source platform that delivers resilience and manageability to object-storage based data lakes.

 With lakeFS you can build repeatable, atomic and versioned data lake operations - from complex ETL jobs to data science and analytics.

-lakeFS supports AWS S3 or Google Cloud Storage as its underlying storage service.
+lakeFS supports AWS S3, Azure Blob Storage and Google Cloud Storage as its underlying storage service.
 It is API compatible with S3 and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.

 lakeFS provides a Git-like branching and committing model that scales to Petabytes of data by utilizing S3 or GCS for storage.

 This branching model makes your data lake ACID compliant by allowing changes to happen in isolated branches that can be created, merged and rolled back atomically and instantly.

 Since lakeFS is compatible with the S3 API, all popular applications will work without modification, by simply adding the branch name to the object path:

 - Experimentation - try tools, upgrade versions and evaluate code changes in isolation.
 By creating a branch of the lake you get an isolated snapshot of the lake you can experiment with while others are not exposed.
 You can compare branches with different experiments or compare your branch to the main branch of the repository to understand a change’s impact.